webatintel/gpu_test_tools/README.md

            --test-filter [TEST_FILTER ...]
            --result-dir RESULT_DIR
            --chrome-dir CHROME_DIR
+           --angle-dir ANGLE_DIR
            --dawn-dir DAWN_DIR
-           --angle-dir ANGLE_DIR
            --aquarium-dir AQUARIUM_DIR
            --target TARGET
 ```

 #### Specify the tryjobs: --job, --test-filter
 - You can select one or more jobs from the candidates.
 For example, `--job webgpu dawn` will run all WebGPU and Dawn tests.
 By default, all available jobs will be run.
 - You can specify one or more keywords (the logic is *OR*), the test that contains the keyword will be run.
-For example, `--job webgl --test-filter d3d9 d3d11` will run WebGL tests with D3D9 and D3D11 backend.
+For example, `--job webgl --test-filter d3d9 gl` will run WebGL tests with D3D9 and OpenGL backend.
 - For the detail of tryjobs and related tests, please refer to the section **Supporting tests**.

 #### Specify the result directory: --result-dir